Sometimes not so much "sticks" as "floats".

 - Dante is another necessary example, sometimes carrying his sword just on his naked back.
 Maybe it's a nifty feature of his magical blade or something.
 Considering that a lot of his weapons can literally merge with him for his Devil Trigger, this isn't that implausible... for, y'know, the DMC universe.

-- Partly averted in regards to the second game, namely the second novel — one illustration shows that the leather belt/harness he's wearing across his chest (in official game art, at that) holsters Rebellion.
+- Averted in regards to the second game, namely the second novel — one illustration shows that the leather belt/harness he's wearing across his chest (in official game art, at that) holsters Rebellion.

-- Also Partly averted in the third game, where he wears a harness with holsters for his guns and the back of his trenchcoat has a strap for holding in Rebellion.
+- Also Averted in the third game, where he wears a harness with holsters for his guns and the back of his trenchcoat has a strap for holding in Rebellion.
 Played straight with all his other weapons, though.

-- Though, despite any justifications, there numerous cutscenes showing him simply touching his sword to his back and having it stick there, without him putting it in anything.
-Makes it seem like a purposeful aversion when that blue guy is constantly sheathing his sword.
+- Though, despite any justifications, there numerous cutscenes showing Dante simply touching his sword to his back and having it stick there, without him putting it in anything.

 - Link's shield and sword both Stick to the Back in some games of The Legend of Zelda series.
 Though scabbards and such are usually shown in art, graphical limitations often caused them not to appear in actual gameplay.
 He has an actual scabbard in Ocarina of Time (except for the Biggorron Sword), but the scabbard itself appears to stick to his back.
 Majora's Mask eventually gave him a proper belt with which to hold his scabbard.
 He was supposed to have the baldric in Ocarina of Time as well, according to the art.
 Its absence was an oversight and was corrected in the 3DS version.
 This lack led to a player asking Nintendo Power how Link keeps his sword attached to his back.
 The response?
 Hylian Velcro.